David Judge (political scientist)

-Professor David Judge (born 22 May 1950), is a British political scientist based at the University of Strathclyde, where he is Emeritus Professor in the School of Government and Public Policy.
-His main research interests include legislative studies, United Kingdom political institutions, the European Parliament and representative democracy.
+David Judge (22 May 1950 – February 2026) was a British political scientist and writer based at the University of Strathclyde, where he was Emeritus Professor in the School of Government and Public Policy.
+His main research interests included legislative studies, United Kingdom political institutions, the European Parliament and representative democracy.

+Life and career

-He was visiting professor, College of Europe, Bruges (2004-7), and University of Houston (1993-4).
+Judge was born in Sheffield, England on 22 May 1950.
+He was a visiting professor, College of Europe, Bruges (2004–2007), and University of Houston (1993–1994).
+He died from oesophageal cancer in February 2026, at the age of 75.